zng-ui/zng/zng-app-context/README.md

 <!--do doc --readme header-->
-This crate is part of the [`zng`](https://github.com/zng-ui/zng) project.
+This crate is part of the [`zng`](https://github.com/zng-ui/zng?tab=readme-ov-file#crates) project.

 <!--do doc --readme features-->
 ## Cargo Features

-The `zng-app-context` crate provides 1 feature flags, 1 enabled by default.
+ The `zng-app-context` crate provides 1 feature flag, not enabled by default.
 #### multi_app
 Allows multiple app instances per-process.